Liars in Love

 Murder at Tourmaline

 Tourmaline Beach is a historic surf spot in San Diego where you can ride waves all day and then enjoy the sunset.
 But when a German female tourist is murdered on a perfect summer evening, there are no suspects and no answers.
-It looks like a cold case until San Diego Police Detective Lucy Mendoza digs deeper and discovers a string of similar murders over the years, at beaches that stretch up the California coast to Mendocino.
-To catch the killer, she teams up with math genius and surfer dropout Carlton Quick.
-They make an unlikely team, and an even more unlikely couple
+It looks like a cold case until SDPD Detective Lucy Mendoza digs deeper and discovers a string of similar murders over the years, at beaches that stretch up the California coast to Mendocino.

 This book is being written now!
 I’ll send you preview chapters and a free copy when the book is done — just send me your email.